-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes/In-class Assignments

-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
+Make-up exams, quizzes and/or in-class assignments are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
 Some missed labs or other activities may not be able to be accommodated.
+In the case of a medical emergency a doctor's certificate must be provided.
 Please consult with your instructor.